-Example: Sarah, Eli, and Payton form an Florida LLC to sell scuba diving equipment.
+Example: Sarah, Eli, and Payton form a Florida LLC to sell scuba diving equipment.
 It turns out that Eli owes $10,000 to Jack, a former business partner, who sues him in court and obtains a judgment against him.
-While Jack can attempt to collect on his debt from Eli's personal assets, he cannot take money or property owned by LLC to satisfy Jack's personal debts.
+While Jack can attempt to collect on his debt from Eli's personal assets, he cannot take money or property owned by the LLC to satisfy Jack's personal debts.
 For example, he cannot get any of the money held in the LLC's bank account.

 However, there are other ways that creditors of an LLC owner might try to collect against the LLC for the owner's debt.
 These include: